Conversational UI is used for annotating text in the context of a conversation.

 One unique feature of our conversation editor is the ability to label specific messages in a conversation with a radio classification value.
 This enables you to annotate messages with values such as intent or user sentiment.

 With annotation relationships, you can create and define relationships between entity annotations in the conversational text editor.
 You can then use these annotation relationships to consolidate labeling workflows and potentially reduce the number of language models needed.
+Follow these steps to create a relationship between two entity annotations:- In the editor, create two entity annotations.

 Function | Hotkey | Description |